wearemd/wordpress-starter/README.md

 ├── LICENSE                                # License
 ├── Makefile                               # Commands for this project ├── package.json                           # JavaScript dependencies, used by Yarn
-├── README-header.jpg                      # README header image
+├── README-header.gif                      # README header image
 ├── README.md                              # Project documentation
 └── yarn.lock                              # Tracking exact versions for JavaScript dependencies,
                                            # used by Yarn